 “I can’t do it anymore.
 It’s just I’m not getting anything out of it… I did it to the hilt, and I’m sort of over it. … No matter how good of a party it was, there’s this invisible line it crosses where it becomes a major burden.
 And so eventually, you just get tired of all of it.”

 In 2005, Slash finally got clean and sober, and he has maintained his sobriety ever since.
 He credits his love of music, his wife, and his children, saying, “I had two kids, and I didn’t want their earliest memories of me to be this burned-out drug addict.”

-Slash found his motivation, but too many people must lose EVERYTHING—their families, jobs, money, home, freedom, and their health before they are willing to make a change.
+Slash found his motivation, but too many people must lose EVERYTHING—their families, jobs, money, home, freedom, and health before they are willing to make a change.
 This lowest point is called their rock bottom.

 Right now, there are close to 25 million Americans struggling with an alcohol or drug addiction.
 Sadly, only about 11% of them get the help that they need.

 “But I also know that if I thought I could casually have a drink or casually do whatever, that would just leave that door open.
 I know how that works, because I’ve done it before, so I just abstain from it altogether.”